 Agency policy 3400, page 10 explains the screening procedures for risk of victimization and abusiveness.
-"All offenders and documentation is consistent with the policy requirement and adheres to this standard.
-The auditor interviewed an Offender that reported prior sexual victimization during the risk screening and the Offender confirmed being offered a follow up referral safekeepers shall receive a mental health screening (MHSI), administered via the web-based OPUS intake system, within 72 hours after admission to Prisons.
+"All offenders and safekeepers shall receive a mental health screening (MHSI), administered via the web-based OPUS intake system, within 72 hours after admission to Prisons.
 Diagnostic Services staff shall conduct the screening to determine an offender's risk of being sexually abused by other offenders or their risk of being sexually abusive towards other offenders.
 The screening shall use an objective screening instrument."
-This policy explains all Offenders are assessed during an intake screening for their risk of being sexually abused by other Offenders or sexually abusive toward other Offenders.
-Offenders will also be screened upon transfer to another facility for their risk of being sexually abused or sexually abusive toward other Offenders.
-The Caldwell CC utilizes the Mental Health Screening Inventory to accomplish the risk screening process.
-This tool is utilized during the following procedures: the intake screening process, 20-30 days after receipt into the facility, whenever an Offender participates in an incident of sexual abuse, new information is provided within the Offender's history, and during the annual review.
+This policy explains all offenders are assessed during an intake screening for their risk of being sexually abused by other offenders or sexually abusive toward other offenders.
+Offenders will also be screened upon transfer to another facility for their risk of being sexually abused or sexually abusive toward other offenders.
+The Davidson CC utilizes the Mental Health Screening Inventory to accomplish the risk screening process.
+This tool is utilized during the following procedures: the intake screening process, 20-30 days after receipt into the facility, whenever an offender participates in an incident of sexual abuse, new information is provided within the offender's history, and during the annual review.

-Upon arrival to the NCDPS Diagnostic Center, the Offender receives a Mental Health Screening Inventory (MHSI) completed by a diagnostic case analyst.
+Upon arrival to the NCDPS Diagnostic Center, the offender receives a Mental Health Screening Inventory (MHSI) completed by a diagnostic case analyst.
 Based on the information provided by the inventory the Offender Population Unified System (OPUS) will generate a report to identify any person who is at high risk for victimization and abusiveness.
-The agency has revised the form to include a question considering if the Offender is detained solely for civil immigration purposes.
+The agency has revised the form to include a question considering if the offender is detained solely for civil immigration purposes.
 The agency has developed a more detailed screening process to ensure staff can carefully review the responses to ensure housing considerations.
 However, the new process was not implemented until June 2021.
 The OPUS system will generate a mental health referral automatically based on the results of the answers provided.
 Once the responses are submitted into the OPUS system this triggers a response into the medical HERO software.
 The process will automatically generate a report to the mental health provider that schedules the appointment.
 Access to these two-computer based software programs is limited to approved access only and staff are issued a username and password.

-Conclusion: The Caldwell CC has a policy governing the facility response to medical and mental health services in correlation with the review of the Offender risk assessment screenings.
+Conclusion: The Davidson CC has a policy governing the facility response to medical and mental health services in correlation with the review of the offender risk assessment screenings.
 The policy stresses confidentiality within the medical environment and manages the immediate health needs, security risks, and the determination for further treatment.
 A review of all evidence provided by the facility indicates full compliance with the provisions of this standard.
 No further action is required.